 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 This is usually my first pumpkin dessert to make.
 The layer of cheesecake and pumpkin makes this the perfect dessert to please a crowd.
-I usually make a traditional pumpkin pie and a cheesecake.
 What is surprising to me that I have family members that don’t like cheesecake, but love these Pumpkin Cheesecake bars.

 It is definitely hard to resist any time of dessert or dish that includes pumpkins.
 I also love pumpkin cookies.
 The pumpkin mixture comes out perfectly and are so easy to make.